fflopsi/arch-customization/README.md

 # Arch Customization by fflopsi

-Some files to customize an Arch Linux installation to my liking
+Some files to customize an Arch Linux / EndeavourOS installation to my liking